 Hue was also home to one of the longest and bloodiest battles of the Vietnam War.
 Thankfully the country did a fantastic job of preserving and refurbishing the treasures of the city.
 This captivating city is simply too close to miss on your trip to Hoi An.

 Along the journey from Hoi An to Hue, you’ll follow one of Vietnam’s most beautiful coastal roads, the Hai Van Pass, which achieved international fame when it was featured on an episode of Top Gear.
 And at the highest point on the mountain pass, you’ll stop for a 30-minute break to take in the incredible views.

-On your tour of Hue, you’ll have the chance to explore a number of the city’s attractions and historic landmarks including the Thien Mu Pagoda, the Forbidden Purple City, and the Tomb of Khai Dinh, one of Vietnam’s last Emperor’s.
+On your tour of Hue, you’ll have the chance to explore several of the city’s attractions and historic landmarks, including the Thien Mu Pagoda, the Forbidden Purple City, and the Tomb of Khai Dinh, one of Vietnam’s last emperors.
 A highlight of your tour will be floating through the city center along the elegantly named Perfume River on a beautifully crafted dragon boat.

 A beautiful and historic city, Hue is full of ancient culture and heritage which makes this one of the best tours from Hoi An!

 What better way to end a perfect day in Hoi An than with a relaxing sunset cruise on the Thu Bon River?

 After arriving at the pier, you’ll be welcomed on the boat with a complimentary cocktail and shown to your private table.
 The boat will cast off just as the sun is setting over the charming town of Hoi An.
 You’ll be served a dinner of fresh local seafood, including a selection of prawns, fish, and squid.